EMODnet Chemistry

 In this respect, EMODnet Chemistry developed and manages the first pan-European data portal on marine litter.
 It comprises data on beach litter, sea floor litter and floating and sediment micro-litter.
 Today, EMODnet Chemistry compiles over 13,000 marine litter monitoring visits.
 In line with the work of the MSFD Technical Group on Marine Litter (TG-ML), of which CEDRE is a member, the "marine litter" aspect of EMODnet Chemistry is continuously being developed and supplemented with new data, through two-year projects coordinated by OGS.

-As a member of the Advisory Forum and an aquatic litter expert, CEDRE contributes to the development of the EMODnet "marine litter" focus by regularly providing the French data collected via the national monitoring networks it coordinates, as well as by supporting the development of products and services, particularly in relation to shoreline litter.
-Furthermore, as lead of the OSPAR Beach Litter Expert Group, CEDRE is responsible for submitting the data from the OSPAR beach litter monitoring programme every year, on behalf of all the Contracting Parties.
+As a member of the advisory forum and an expert on marine litter, CEDRE’s role is to contribute to the development of the ‘marine litter’ component of EMODnet by regularly submitting French data collected through the national monitoring programme it coordinates, as well as by supporting the development of products and services, particularly those relating to litter on the coast.
+In this regard, CEDRE is responsible, during the sixth phase of the project (October 2025 – October 2027), for producing EMODnet mapping products relating to marine litter in collaboration with Ifremer.
+Furthermore, as chair of the OSPAR Convention’s ‘beach litter’ expert group, CEDRE is responsible for submitting the data from the OSPAR beach litter monitoring programme annually, on behalf of all contracting parties.

 More information